Overview

 - phone: Optional.
 Will return the phone_number claim.

-A User's ID, email, phone number, first name, and last name can all be alternatively be obtained via the Users API.
+Note that a User's ID, email, phone number, first name, and last name can all be alternatively be obtained via the Users API.

 On Thumbtack's side, we classify Partners as Supply-side (i.e. Integrating Thumbtack tightly into their Platform, such as CRMs) or Demand-side (i.e. Presenting Thumbtack Data on their Platform).
 When we provide you your Client Information, you will also be provided a list of Scopes provisioned to your Client.
 The Scopes will consist of either purely demand:: or purely supply:: prefixed scopes - there will never be a mix.
 From here, it will be clear whether your Client is a Supply-side or Demand-side Client.